domalab/ha-unraid/info.md

 - `unraid.system_reboot`: Reboot Unraid
 - `unraid.system_shutdown`: Shutdown Unraid

+## Buttons

+- Buttons to control user scripts (Disabled by default)
+- Buttons to control system reboot and shutdown (Disabled by default)

 ## Contributing

 Contributions to this integration are welcome.
 Please fork the repository and submit a pull request with your changes.
 Make sure to follow the contribution guidelines.